Castlevania: Lords of Shadow – Mirror of Fate: Plot

-Prior to the events of the previous game, Gabriel Belmont (voiced by Robert Carlyle) makes love to his wife Marie before accompanying four Order knights on a mission to slay a Lycan.
+One year prior to becoming Dracula, (Note: As depicted in Castlevania: Lords of Shadow (2010)) Gabriel Belmont (voiced by Robert Carlyle) has sex with his wife Marie before accompanying four Order knights on a mission to slay a Lycan.
 While he is gone, Marie gives birth while surrounded by Pan and the heads of the Order.
-She names the baby Trevor before the Order takes him away due to fear of an omimous prophecy.
+She names the baby Trevor before the Order takes him away due to fear of an omimous prophecy, and he is raised in their custody.